 Standard and effective date Description Adoption status and financial statement impact In March 2020, the FASB issued Accounting Standards Update (ASU) 2020-04 "Reference Rate Reform, Topic 848."
 In January 2021, the FASB issued ASU 2021-01 further amending Topic 848.
-This guidance may be elected and applied prospectively over time from March 12, 2020, through December 31, 2022, as reference rate reform activities occur.
-The guidance provides optional expedients and exceptions for applying GAAP to contracts and other transactions affected by reference rate reform.
+This guidance may be elected and applied prospectively over time beginning March 12, 2020.
+In December 2022, the FASB issued ASU 2022- The guidance provides optional expedients and exceptions for applying GAAP to contracts and other transactions affected by reference rate reform.
 The guidance simplifies the accounting evaluation of contract modifications that replace a reference rate affected by reference rate reform and contemporaneous modifications of other contract terms related to the replacement of the reference rate.
 During March 2021, we adopted this standard.
+Additionally, we intend to apply the relief granted in the extension.
 To date, the adoption of this standard has not had a material impact on our financial condition, results of operations, cash flows, and financial statement disclosures.
-In June 2016, the FASB issued ASU 2016-13 "Financial Instruments - Credit Losses."
+06 "Reference Rate Reform (Topic 848): Deferral of the Sunset Date of Topic 848", which deferred the sunset date of Topic 848 to December 31, 2024.
+After December 31, 2024, entities will no longer be permitted to apply the relief in Topic 848.
+In June 2016, the FASB issued ASU 2016-13 "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments."
 The guidance was originally effective for non-U.S. Securities Exchange Commission filers for our first quarter of 2021.
-In November 2019, the FASB issued ASU 2019-10 which amended the mandatory effective date for this guidance for certain institutions.
-We have determined we qualify for the deferral of the mandatory effective date.
+In November 2019, the FASB issued ASU 2019-10 which amended the mandatory effective date for this guidance for certain The guidance replaces the current incurred loss impairment methodology with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to determine credit loss estimates.
+We adopted the standard as of January 1, 2023.
+As a result of adoption of this guidance, the allowance for loan losses decreased by \$6.8 million and the reserve for unfunded commitments increased by approximately \$140 thousand, with a cumulative-effect increase, net of tax balances, to retained earnings of \$6.2 million. institutions.
+We qualified for the deferral of the mandatory effective date.
 As a result of the change, the standard is effective for our first quarter of 2023 and early adoption is permitted.
-The guidance replaces the current incurred loss impairment methodology with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to determine credit loss estimates.
-Credit losses relating to available-for-sale securities would also be recorded through an allowance for credit losses.
-We expect to adopt the standard as of January 1, 2023.
-We have completed development and validation of our model to estimate credit losses for our loan portfolio.
-Processes and internal controls related to the model and the estimation of credit losses for loans are currently being designed.
-We are also evaluating the impact of the standard as it relates to our investment portfolio.
-We are in the process of drafting disclosures and accounting policies.
-The extent of the impact on our financial statements will depend on economic conditions, forecasts and the composition of our loan and investment portfolios at the time of adoption.
+The adoption of the standard did not have a material impact related to our held-to-maturity investment portfolio as all of these investments carry a full faith and credit guarantee of the U.S. government or an implicit credit guarantee from its agencies and have an immaterial risk of credit loss.
+No allowance for credit losses was recognized in relation to our investment portfolio upon adoption.
+In March 2022, the FASB issued ASU 2022-02 "Financial Instruments - Credit Losses (Topic 326): Troubled Debt Restructurings and Vintage Disclosures."
+The guidance is effective at the same time that ASU 2016-13 is adopted.
+This guidance eliminates the accounting guidance for troubled debt restructurings by creditors in Subtopic 310-40, Receivables - Troubled Debt Restructurings by Creditors, while enhancing disclosure requirements for certain loan refinancings and restructurings.
+We adopted the standard on January 1, 2023.
+The adoption of this guidance did not have a material impact on our financial statements, but will modify certain disclosures beginning with our first quarter 2023 Quarterly Report.